Shoutouts for the Sky1 original family fantasy-comedy series Yonderland.

 Episode Three - Reformation

-- Henchdemons Neil, Rita and Geoff don't approve their boss Negatus hiring bounty hunters because they "don't need that scum."
+- Henchdemons Neil, Rita and Jeff don't approve their boss Negatus hiring bounty hunters because they "don't need that scum."

 - Debbie and Elf also feel like "they're being watched" a-la Luke and R2 in The Empire Strikes Back.